Lawrence Hoo: Activism

 Hoo is an activist on a number of issues affecting his city and marginalized communities.
 He founded CARGO, which stands for Charting African Resilience Generating Opportunities in 2019.
 This is an online multi-media platform that includes classroom lesson plans, particularly catering for pupils of African descent on a range of topics including the history of Queen Nzinga, Nanny of the Maroons and Dutty Boukman.
 These lesson plans are designed to empower and tell the stories of those of African descent, looking beyond the narratives of slavery.
 CARGO has also produced a film charting the St Paul's Uprising (often wrongly called a riot) in 1980, for which Hoo was the executive producer.
 CARGO is supported by a number of notable people including the academic and sociologist Jason Arday and the Bristol-based band Massive Attack.
 The platform and Hoo featured in a BBC documentary 'We Are England' in 2022 and an article in The Guardian.

 In 2022 he featured in a documentary film "I am Judah", at the Encounters Film Festival.
 This film is about an Easton community elder 'Ras' Judah Adunbi.
 In 2017, police mistook Ras Judah for a crime suspect and was brutally tasered in the face while he was walking his dog, a story which was covered by the national press including support from Hoo.

 Over many years he has spoken out in his local community about a range of issues including a fire at a playground in St Paul's, the fact that Avon and Somerset police had upheld only 1% of complaints against them.
 In 2017 Hoo made national news when he took it upn himself to pick up used needles in a local park.
 He also spoke out in the national press when a statue of the black poet Alfred Fagon was defaced with bleach.

-Hoo has spoken on the radio about a number of issues including on BBC Radio 4 about race, about his work on CARGO with the BBC, with The Times on Black Lives Matter, with Chatham House on reflections on Black Lives Matter, with ITV on the toppling of the Statue of Edward Colston on 7th June 2020.
+Hoo has spoken on the radio about a number of issues including on BBC Radio 4 about race, about his work on CARGO with the BBC, with The Times on Black Lives Matter, with Chatham House on reflections on Black Lives Matter, with ITV on the toppling of the Statue of Edward Colston on 7 June 2020.

 In 2022 Hoo read one of his poems at the funeral of the civil rights activist Roy Hackett.

+Hoo has been very active in supporting pro-Palestine groups and highlighting the atrocities taking place in Gaza.
+He took part and read poetry at an event that targeted Elbit Systems UK in Bristol and was a co-signatory to an open letter condemning the Arnolfini International Centre for Contemporary Arts of “censorship of Palestinian culture”.